ArnoSchulz89/HermesTracking/README.md

 # HermesTracking
-Service to connect barcode requests from Google Home to Hermes tracking API
+Service to send barcode requests from Google Home to Hermes tracking API